giangnguyen1701/M2Unsupervised/README.md

 # M2Unsupervised
 \
-The objective of this project is to automatically classify song lyrics into English and French.
-For knowing which song is English or French, we will use Naive Bayes and Markovian classifiers.
-We also study how to differentiate the language between phrases of a random text using Viterbi and Baum-Welch algorithms.
+The objective of this project is to automatically classify song lyrics into English and French using Naive Bayes and Markovian classifiers.
+The second part is studying how to differentiate the language between phrases of a random text using Viterbi and Baum-Welch algorithms.